-State Psychologists Social Workers Occupational Therapists Audiologists Physical Education Teachers and Recreation and Therapeutic Recreation Shecialists Physical Therapists Speech-Language Pathologists Interpreters Counselors & Rehabilitation Counselors Orientation and Mobility Specialists Medical/Nursing Service Staff IDEA Staffing comments Republic of Palau No No Yes No No Yes Yes Νο No Νο Νο Presently, there aren't any occupational therapist, recreational and therapeutic recreation specialist, speech language pathologist, interpreters, orientation and mobility specialist available on island.
-The occupational therapist assistant resigned last year but the program continues to look for a replacement.
-The physical therapist resigned last month but there's a physical therapist assistant who continues to provide services.
-Trained staff members still contiues to provide speech services.
+State Psychologists Social Workers Occupational Therapists Audiologists Physical Education Teachers and Recreation and Therapeutic Recreation Specialists Physical Therapists Speech-Language Pathologists Interpreters Counselors & Rehabilitation Counselors Orientation and Mobility Specialists Medical/Nursing Service Staff IDEA Staffing comments Republic of Palau No No No No No Yes Yes No No No No Presently, there aren't any occupational therapist, recreational and therapeutic recreation specialist, speech language pathologist, orientation and mobility specialist or an interpreter available on island.
+However, there's a physical therapist assistant who continues to provide services and the program is still looking for someone trained to provide occupational therapy.
+Trained staff members still continue to provide speech services.
+Last year the program applied for a volunteer from the US mainland who is now providing training on sign language for teachers, students and parents.
 Through interagency collaboration children/youth with disabilities ages 3-21 can access the other related services from psychologist, social workers, audiologist, and medical/nursing services from staff employed by the Belau National Hospital.
 Children/youths with disabilities can also access counseling services and participate in PE classes at the schools where they are enrolled.
-Republic of the No No No No No No No No No No No Special Education